-If the thought of eating raw Brussels Sprouts has you ready to click away, let me beg you to give my Shredded Brussels Sprout Salad a try before you judge!
+If the thought of eating raw Brussels Sprouts has you ready to click away, let me beg you to try this salad before you judge!

-I first got the inspiration for this recipe around Christmastime, a couple of years ago.
-I was experimenting with various recipes I could make with lots of red and green foods, and the idea of shredded Brussels Sprouts caught my attention.
+I first got the inspiration for this recipe several years ago when I was experimenting with various red and green ingredients for a Christmasy salad.

-Seriously, even if you hate Brussels Sprouts, I have a feeling you’ll be pleasantly surprised by how tasty this Shredded Brussels Sprouts Salad is.
+Even if you hate Brussels Sprouts, I have a feeling you’ll be pleasantly surprised by how tasty this salad is.

-The flavor of the raw Brussels Sprouts is very mild, the crunch is fantastic, and the mix of different flavors and textures (sweet, salty, savory, crunchy, chewy) is amazing!
+Unlike cooked Brussels Sprouts, the flavor of the raw Brussels Sprouts is quite mild.
+Plus, the crunch is fantastic, and the mix of different flavors and textures (sweet, salty, savory, crunchy, chewy) is amazing!

 The dressing has just the right tang, and best of all, it’s an easy recipe to mix up in advance — even a day or so before you plan to eat it.